DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/grouping.md

 .embedded-demo({ "path": "scheduler-grouping/basic", "showThemeSelector": true })

+## Group Orientation

+Use `GroupingState`'s `groupOrientation` property to switch between `Vertical` and `Horizontal` group orientations depending on view name.
+The example below illustrates this:

+.embedded-demo({ "path": "scheduler-grouping/group-orientation", "showThemeSelector": true })

 ## Group by Date

 To group appointments by date, set the `GroupingState`'s `groupByDate` property to `true`.